Y Pwyllgor Iechyd a Gofal Cymdeithasol

 It's possible to have a kind of grapeshot approach to these things, but that's where, with the screening and vaccination programmes, uptake is a proxy for better outcomes, because we don't introduce universal asymptomatic screening or vaccination programmes unless there is already evidence that they make a difference.
 Therefore, the uptake is the proxy for the outcome.

 Just on that uptake being the proxy for better outcomes, we've seen measles vaccinations drop, and we've seen a correlation.
 We've seen the same with whooping cough, which is doing the rounds now, again.
 And, again, we've seen it with the vaccination of young people in schools, with the HPV vaccine.
-So, there's all of those things.
+So, there are all of those things.
 Vaccination, I think, sometimes, is overlooked in terms of prevention.

 Vaccination is a miraculous intervention.
 It is so effective.
 And that's where, again, we need to be thinking, in terms of prevention, about behavioural approaches, using COM-B models: capability, opportunity and motivation gives you behaviour.
 And teachable moments.
 When there is an outbreak of measles, whooping cough, then people go, 'Oh, this is awful, what if this happens to me?'
 That's the teachable moment, and that's when Public Health Wales put on additional vaccine offers.
 So, again, it's that dynamic response to things that are happening for interventions that we absolutely know are effective.